By Alyson Williams, Embedded Librarian Team Leader at the Felipe Herrera Library – IDB

 Ella colabora estrechamente con varios departamentos para publicar sus documentos y evaluar sus necesidades de información.
 Alyson también coordina el Escritorio de Referencia, así como los cursos de formación que ofrece la Biblioteca.

 Alyson tiene una maestría en Estudios de la Información y Biblioteca y una maestría en Estudios latinoamericanos, caribeños e Ibéricos, ambos de la Universidad de Wisconsin-Madison.

 Leads the Embedded and Subject Librarians team at the Inter-American Development Bank.
 She works closely with various departments to publish their documents and assess their information needs.
 Alyson also coordinates the Reference Desk as well as the training sessions offered by the Library.

 Alyson has a Master's degree in Information and Library Studies and a Master’s degree in Latin American, Caribbean and Iberian Studies, both from the University of Wisconsin-Madison.

 Latest posts by Alyson Williams (see all)

-- 4 Datasets to explore in Numbers for Development - noviembre 5, 2015
+- 4 Datasets to explore in Numbers for Development - November 5, 2015

-- 5 ways to get a snapshot of a country’s key development indicators using the IDB Open Data Portal - mayo 20, 2015
+- 5 ways to get a snapshot of a country’s key development indicators using the IDB Open Data Portal - May 20, 2015